data-lessons/23-rd-things/_episodes/03-data-lifecycle.md

 >1.
 Take a look at the [UK Data Archive Research Data Lifecycle](http://www.data-archive.ac.uk/create-manage/life-cycle)
 >2.
 Click on each of the pink circles to see what happens with data at each stage of the lifecycle.
 >3.
 How does this mesh with your understanding of the research lifecycle?
-{.challenge}
+{: .challenge}

 >## Data through the lifecycle
 >What other things impact how data is managed through the lifecycle? eg funding policies which make sharing the data mandatory, or data which is part of an ongoing longitudinal study.
-{.discussion}
+{: .discussion}

 ## Learn more: Managing data through the lifecycle

 Research Lifecycle Models provide a high-level overview of the stages and actions during the research lifecycle required for successful management of data.
 Lifecycle diagrams can be very complex, and the complexity is not always related to big data.

+>## DCC Curation Lifecycle
+>1.
 Take a look at the [DCC Curation Lifecycle Model](http://www.dcc.ac.uk/resources/curation-lifecycle-model) which concentrates of preservation and curation within data management.
-{.challenge}

-Consider: a modification or addition you would include to make this model contextualised to your situation.
+>2.
+What modification or addition you would include to make this model contextualized to your situation?
+{: .challenge}

 ## Challenge me: Research data management in practice

 Data management is likely to be most effective where it is integrated into existing system-wide research and administrative processes.
 New software and products are being developed particularly with this in mind.

+>## Research Data Management in Practice
-* Scan through this guide to [Research Data Management in Practice (PDF, 0.74 MB)](http://www.ands.org.au/__data/assets/pdf_file/0009/394056/research-data-management-in-practice.pdf).
+>* Scan through this guide to [Research Data Management in Practice (PDF, 0.74 MB)](http://www.ands.org.au/__data/assets/pdf_file/0009/394056/research-data-management-in-practice.pdf).
-* Look carefully at Figure 1 Key Steps in Research Data Management, Section 3: Steps in Research Data Management.
+>* Look carefully at Figure 1 Key Steps in Research Data Management, Section 3: Steps in Research Data Management.
+{: .challenge}

+>## Managing Research Data
-**Consider**: your experience about the current emerging opportunities for institutions to integrate management systems for their research data assets.
+>What are the emerging opportunities for institutions to integrate management systems for their research data assets?
+> {: .discussion}